gratzt/AmericanCommunitiesSurvey/README.md

 ## How to use the in-house API wrapper

 The in-house API wrapper for the American Communities Survey data is a class called ACS contained within the AmericanCommunitiesSurvey.py script.
 At a minimum, to use the class the user needs to supply the year, the ACS versions (1 or 5-year estimates), the year, and the desired variables or tables.
-There is one main function within this class, the "call" function.
+There is one main user-focused function within this class, the "**call**" function.
 Let's see an example of how this class works.

 <p><br/></p>